Edoxaban-Based Antithrombotic Regimen in Patients With Atrial Fibrillation - ENTRUST-AF PCI

 For secondary outcomes: Cardiovascular death, myocardial infarction, stroke, systemic embolism, or definite stent thrombosis was 7% with edoxaban vs. 6% with vitamin K antagonist (p = not significant).

 Among patients with atrial fibrillation and recent PCI, edoxaban/clopidogrel vs. vitamin K antagonist/dual antiplatelet therapy was noninferior for bleeding, with similar ischemic outcomes.
+The results were the same among those with either acute or chronic coronary disease.
 On this topic, this is the only trial with a novel oral anticoagulant that did not show superiority for bleeding compared with a vitamin K antagonist-based strategy.

 The PIONEER AF-PCI (rivaroxaban), RE-DUAL PCI (dabigatran), and AUGUSTUS (apixaban) trials have all documented the safety of anticoagulation with a novel oral anticoagulant/mono-antiplatelet therapy (so-called “dual therapy”) in the first year after PCI.